alex17-sys/stdlib-sniper/docs/strings/normalize_whitespace.md

+---
+title: Normalize Whitespace
+description: Zero-dependency Python snippets for normalizing whitespace in strings using the standard library.
+keywords: advanced, all, custom, newlines, normalize, preserve, regex, rules, spaces, string, text, whitespace
+---

 # Normalize Whitespace

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for normalizing whitespace in strings using the standard library.

 4 snippets available in this sub-category.